Site logo

 II.
 1. After some years, Maximianus forgot the divine favours granted to him and sent to Africa the edict ordering the persecution of Christians.
 Typasius was conducted before Claudius, the dux of Mauretania Caesariensis.

 2-4.
 Claudius ordered Typasius to take back his arms and to sacrifice to the gods.
-Typasius refused to both.
-Claudius made the soldiers put the military belt on Typasius and place a spear in his hands, but both were immediately torn into pieces.
+Typasius refused both orders.
+Claudius made the soldiers put the military belt on Typasius and place a spear in his hands, but both were immediately shattered.
 Typasius was then imprisoned.

 III.
 1. Post aliquot autem tempore dum per ciuitates in conuentum pergeret, Claudius comes in itinere secutus est sanctum Typasium et mirabatur quod per tantum tempus positus in custodia non fuisset aut squalore aut inedia maceratus.
 Subito eius strator a diabolo correptus de equo cecidit et spumans grauiter uexabatur.
 Cum autem fugerent uniuersi, sanctus Typasius occurrit et ei signum Saluatoris nostri in fronte salutari digno posuit.
 Continuo strator liberatus surrexit et genua sancto Typasio coepit osculari.
 Et ex illo die Claudius comes semper illi de conuiuio suo escas copiosissimas dirigebat.
 Quas sanctus Typasius dum acciperet, non comedebat sed omnia pauperibus erogabat.